metawidget/metawidget/src/main/resources/for-src/readme.txt

 This will require you to have the Android SDK installed, as some portions of Metawidget are Android-based.
 You will also require at least -Xmx2048m -XX:MaxPermSize=512m of RAM.

+To build individual modules, change to that module's root first.
+For example:

+	cd /src/modules/java/vaadin/core
+	mvn clean install

+This will build just the individual module to its target folder, for example /src/modules/java/vaadin/core/target.

 Steps that can be run after the build include:

 	mvn -f examples/pom.xml install -Dappserver=jetty